averyfrick/Final-Project/README.md

 ```
 ### 2. State and Overall ACT
-This histogram shows the ACT scores for eahc state.
+This histogram shows the ACT scores for each state.

 ```
 ggplot(df, aes(x = State, y = Composite_score)) +